CCP approves acquisition of Engro Eximp Agriproducts by MAP Rice Mills

-The Competition Commission of Pakistan (CCP) has approved the acquisition of M/s.
-Engro Eximp Agriproducts (Private) Limited by MAP Rice Mills (Private) Limited under a share sale and purchase agreement, a statement said on Wednesday.
+ISLAMABAD: The Competition Commission of Pakistan (CCP) has approved the acquisition of M/s Engro Eximp Agriproducts (Private) Limited by MAP Rice Mills (Private) Limited under a Share Sale and Purchase Agreement.

 Engro Eximp Agriproducts (Private) Limited is a Pakistan-incorporated company engaged in the production, manufacturing, and trade of various raw, processed, and prepared food products, including agricultural and farming goods.